 While Spiderflower works with earth-engaged performance research, HOLLOW is the only stanza set within an entirely human-made environment specifically devoid of any natural connection.

-HOLLOW is dedicate to where we are disconnect and grief is actively suppressed.
-It journeys into that state of being, making thorough exploration of both tension and polarisation held between internalised sorrow and veneer of held expression.
+Dedicate to where we are disconnect and grief is actively suppressed, HOLLOW journeys into that state of being where tensions polarise, shifting between internalised sorrow and the veneer of held expression.

-HOLLOW, as all stanzas have proved to be so far, is complex and holds many layers.
-The piece reflects on how isolation, separation and suppression impact us.
-It looks to the issue of disconnection and how this in turn effects our experience and behaviour as human beings through the journey of grief.
+HOLLOW is - as all stanzas are - complex and holds many layers.
+The piece reflects on how isolation and separation impact us.
+It looks to the issue of disconnection, and how this in turn effects our experience and behaviour as human beings through the journey of grief.
 How, over time, the disconnect environment contributes further to that state of separation and goes on to create an ever depleting spiral.

-I wanted the set for HOLLOW to reflect a combination of confinement and stagnation, and found my way to work an outside alley.
-The creative process was gruelling, yet rewarding - as hours without sunlight or any contact led to that strange, 'unreal' space that can come with repressed grief finding its way into the piece, allowing us to explore how reality can warp within the emotional and mental state both within the movement and editing process.
+I wanted the set for HOLLOW to reflect a combination of confinement and stagnation, and found my way to work in an alley way.
+The creative process was gruelling, yet rewarding - hours in isolation without sunlight led to that strange, 'unreal' space that can come with repressed grief finding its way into the piece, allowing us to explore how reality can warp within our emotional and mental state.

 THRESHOLD ran from April 1st and completed as draft in late June 2021.

-Stanza 2 explores the nature of the threshold (the place between two worlds or realities), our relationship with it and how it exists within different time frames (eternal or momentary) in particular relationship to grief.
+Stanza 2 explores the nature of the threshold (the meeting place between worlds or realities), our relationship with it and how it exists within different time frames (eternal or momentary).

 Venturing into THRESHOLD, I found myself frequently 'lost' and 'wandering'.
 Emerging from the repressive space of HOLLOW, searching and disorientation played a big part in the real time reflection received.

-Now in dialogue with the natural world, the expanse of open space at Loe Bar, Penrose saw THRESHOLD move onto explore edges and moments of tension and transition, experienced either internally or externally, as the passage of grief makes its way through a certain 'no-mans-land' in relation to those we have lost and long for.
+Now in dialogue with the natural world, the expanse of open space at Loe Bar, Penrose saw THRESHOLD explore edges and moments of transition, as the passage of grief makes its way through a certain 'no-mans-land' in relation to those we have lost and long for.

-After HOLLOW, it was huge relief to be out on the land, yet wild weather conditions over April and May delivered some perishing temperatures and extremely high winds making THRESHOLD a tough journey.
-Nevertheless, the mirrors the natural world delivered put pace to the work, bringing a unique atmosphere and language to the film.
+After HOLLOW, it was huge relief to be on the land, yet wild weather conditions over April and May 2021 delivered some perishing temperatures and extremely high winds making THRESHOLD a tough journey.
+Nevertheless, the mirrors the natural world delivered put pace to the work to bring a unique atmosphere and language to the film.

-SNOT journeys through and beyond the THRESHOLD, into the realms and expression of grief that remain hidden and unexpressed.
-What lives here?
-This stanza specifically explores the unacceptable, grotesque face of sorrow and is anchored in exploring the unknown.
+SNOT journeys through and beyond the THRESHOLD, into the realm of grief that remains hidden and unexpressed.
+Stanza 3 specifically explores the unacceptable, grotesque face of sorrow and is anchored in exploring the unknown.

-Each stanza marks a moment in the journey of grief that has a clear sign post rooted in the body - be it sensate or biological.
-As a movement practitioner, my intent is to explore how grief expresses through the physical - rather than follow any kind of 'idea' or 'analysis'.
+Throughout the project, each stanza marks a moment in the journey of grief that has a clear sign post rooted in the body - be it sensate or biological.
+As a movement practitioner, my intent is to explore how grief expresses through the physical - rather than through 'idea' or 'analysis'.

-This is so true for SNOT, where I needed place my trust in the momentum of bodily fluids, and how, in grief's journey, if I am to follow beyond the point where its expression is usually shut down, I can continue to chart its natural motion along a course into the unknown.
+For SNOT, I needed place my trust in the momentum of bodily fluids, and how, in grief's journey, if I am to follow beyond the point where its expression is usually shut down, I can continue to chart its natural momentum along a course into the unknown.

 When we move through HOLLOW and THRESHOLD into actively grieving, the body will, when we cry, produce snot.
 Sometimes a little, sometimes a lot.
-SNOT is obvious and is universal to us all.
-Something we all do - but is rarely discussed.
-Fascinating as it is gross - the subject matter evokes a fairly wide spectrum of reaction - from shock and disgust to humour and giggling - a kind of morose curiosity tends to follow whatever the case and people are, on the whole, enraptured.
+SNOT is obvious and is universal.
+Something we all do - but rarely discuss.
+Fascinating as it is gross - the subject matter evokes a fairly wide spectrum of reaction - from shock and disgust to humour - a kind of morose curiosity tends to follow whatever the case and people are, on the whole, enraptured.

-On a social level - it is outlawed.
-Viewed as revolting, quickly wiped away and hidden (again) . . . but it serves an important purpose in the most immediate sense as when we are snotty, we are shedding and clearing our physical system, plus the substance protects us biologically.
+Outlawed on a social level - snot serves an important purpose in the most immediate sense as when we are snotty, we clear our physical system, plus the substance protects us biologically.

 So, it's extremely relevant to open this out as snot is dynamic within the realms of grief.
 The question; 'what happens within grief when allowed to follow the course it wants and needs to?' leads the way.

-SNOT pierces the membrane of what we know around grief to dive into the hidden and unseen.
-Raw and honest, our journey took an unexpected turn and was drawn into new terrain to work in a system of truly ancient caves (for there is the matter that grief as an emotion is indeed ancient too).
-This has been a deep and involved stanza, taking that much longer than others.
-Venturing here has opened out such richness, and although accessing the caves has been hard work over an extended duration, it has been well worth staying with the story as it evolves from this place.
+SNOT as a stanza pierces the membrane of what we know to dive into the unseen.
+Raw and honest, the journey took an unexpected turn and was drawn into new terrain to work in a system of truly ancient caves (reflecting back the matter that grief as an emotion is ancient indeed).

-With the greatest thanks to the NATIONAL TRUST (Lizard Peninsular and Penrose) for their ongoing support.
+With the greatest thanks to the NATIONAL TRUST for their ongoing support.

 with R+D taking place between August and October 2021.

-SALT was originally intended to be stanza 4, but as exploration continued the expression of salt polarised between SEA SALT (salt in its dissolute state) and ROCK SALT (salt in its crystalline state).
-Each presented a very different choreography to move between the softness of the underwater worlds of SEA SALT, to the harsh reflections of bone, dry death delivered through ROCK SALT.
+SALT was originally intended to work as stanza 4, but as exploration evolved, the expression of salt polarised between SEA SALT (salt in its dissolute state) and ROCK SALT (salt in its crystalline state).
+Each presented a very different choreography, rolling from the softness of the underwater worlds of SEA SALT, through to the harsh reflections of bone, dry death found in ROCK SALT.

-Stanza 4 works with SEA SALT - so has been re-titled simply as SEA.
+Stanza 4 works with SEA SALT - so has been re-titled SEA.

 Stanza 5 works with ROCK SALT - so retains the title of SALT.

-SEA follows the story seeded in SNOT of our relationship with the future children, and has been filmed almost entirely underwater.
-It has been an incredible experience to work with movement inside of weightlessness and freedom of this terrain.
-For slow cinema, the water world brings a certain timelessness, naturally all movement is slow and the element supports the body in that - in terms of exploring deep time water acts as a magnifying glass where every gesture and emotion behind it is allowed to expand and to travel - so we can really see inside.
-Through immersion, the deeper nature of grief where the qualities of tenderness, vulnerability and the need to love was able to find its way into expression.
+SEA has been filmed almost entirely underwater.
+The incredible weightlessness and freedom of this terrain brings a certain timelessness, where all movement is in slow-time and supported by the element - so in terms of deep time, water acts as a magnifying glass where every gesture and emotion behind it is able to expand and to travel.

-SALT has been a game changer in terms of how the films flow together in an arc.
-As I am nearing the end of the process, it's vital to stay with the overall expression of A PECULIAR SHADE OF BLUE - this in turn has informed RAIN ON EARTH, now sitting as stanza 6.
+SALT has been a game changer in terms of how the films flow together in an arc, and has in turn informed RAIN ON EARTH, now sitting as stanza 6.

 RAIN ON EARTH

-SALT has delivered us to a place where there is - no - rain on earth - not a drop of it.
+RAIN ON EARTH has takes us to a place where there is - none - not a drop of it.